dgdraganov/supreme-security/README.md

-# supreme-security
+# Supreme Security

-Project aim is to show an example of mTLS (mutual TLS)
+Project aim is to show an example of mTLS (mutual TLS) communication between client and server:

 ## How to run?

 The project is equipped with `docker-compose.yaml` file together with all the needed configuration in `dev.server.env` and `dev.client.env` in order to be started:

-The following command will start the `server` as well as the `client`:
+The following command will start the `server` as well as the `client` in detached mode:

 ```
     make compose